raspberrypilearning/lineup/en/step_5.md

 --- /task ---

 --- task ---
 Click the green flag.
-You should see something like this, depending on the costumes you have used:
+You should see something like this, depending on the costumes your sprite has:

 ![stamped sprites](images/stamped_sprites.png)
 --- /task ---